ajduberstein/gis_tutorial/README.md

 geom     | 0106000020E6100...
 ```

-The shape is listed in a format called [well-known binary (WKB)](http://edndoc.esri.com/arcsde/9.1/general_topics/wkb_representation.htm), which we'll see a few more times.
+The shape data in the `geom` column is represented in a format called [well-known binary (WKB)](http://edndoc.esri.com/arcsde/9.1/general_topics/wkb_representation.htm), which we'll see a few more times.
 It's a common representation for geometry data.

 We can also see what values are indexed on the table: